 1 Corinthians 12

 1 Now concerning spiritual things, brothers, I do not want you to be ignorant.
 2 You know that when you were heathen, you were led away to those mute idols, however you might be led.
 3 Therefore I make known to you that no man speaking by the Spirit of God says, “Jesus is accursed.”
 No one can say, “Jesus is Lord,” except through the Holy Spirit.

 4 Now there are various kinds of gifts, but the same Spirit.
 5 There are various kinds of service, and the same Lord.
 6 There are various kinds of workings, but the same God, who works all things in all.
 7 But to each one is given the manifestation of the Spirit for the profit of all.

-8 For to one is given through the Spirit the word of wisdom, and to another the word of knowledge, according to the same Spirit; 9 to another faith, by the same Spirit; and to another gifts of healings, by the same Spirit; 10 and to another workings of miracles; and to another prophecy; and to another discerning of spirits; to another different kinds of languages; and to another the interpretation of languages.
+8 For to one is given, through the Spirit, the word of wisdom, and to another the word of knowledge according to the same Spirit.
+9 To another faith is given, by the same Spirit, and to another the gift of healing, by the same Spirit.
+10 To another is given, the working of miracles, and to another prophecy, and to another discerning of spirits, to another different kinds of languages, and to another the interpretation of languages.
 11 But the one and the same Spirit produces all of these, distributing to each one separately as he desires.

 Many Members, One Body

 12 For as the body is one and has many members and all the members of the body, being many, are one body, so also is Christ.
 13 For in one Spirit we were all baptized into one body, whether Jews or Greeks, whether bond or free and were all given to drink into one Spirit.